nchazlett/rpm-builder/README.md

 ###Usage###
 ` docker run --rm -v /tmp/rpm:/build rpm-builder Organization Name foo.bar.io "127.0.0.1 localhost"`

-this is currently a work in progress.
+this is currently a work in progress.  will update soon!